FiveDotTwelve/parking-fdt-www/README.md

 ## List of Available Commands 🔥

-- `/parking list` – Show all commands
+- `/parking help` – Show all commands
 - `/parking login` – Connect your Slack account to Google to book parking
 - `/parking reserve` – Reserve a parking spot and add it to Google Calendar
 - `/parking cancel` – Cancel a parking spot and delete it from your Google Calendar.